apexearth/file-write-tester/README.md

 # file-write-tester

-Write files to a directory for test purposes!
+- Write files [with streams] to a directory for test purposes.
+- Writing is contiguous.
+- Content is random based on the `bs` size.

-## Command-line
+## Use with Command-line

 ### Install
 ```